0xNULLDEVx0/Robot/README.md

 Before anything, you must source the files. run **source install/setup.bash** in the root folder /Robot.

 This program uses cmake cache to make builds run faster, but for the first run you **must** perform a clean build.
 Run the command **colcon build --cmake-clean-cache** in the root directory (/Robot).
+If you perform this build anywhere else, the launch python file will be deleted.
+A backup was placed in case this happens.

 The robot is a 6 DOF robot with links,joints, and limits.
 The limits are there to prevent the robot from colliding with itself and performing unnatural transformations.